 The tide is turning in the field of dentistry as more and more new dentists are women.
-They are overtaking the field by storm.
-It is unclear what has caused this sudden increase in female dentists, but there is no denying its rapid growth.
+It’s unclear what has caused this sudden increase in female dentists, but there’s no denying its rapid growth.
 According to Diringer and Associates, out of new professionally active dentists (those who graduated dental school in the past 10 years), 38 percent are female.
 Collectively, 60 percent of dentists who are 44 years old or below are women.

 Here we’ll show you the top five on their list and why they were chosen as part of the Top 25 Women in Dentistry: